 - Quality Assurance

 As stated in the New Jersey Perkins V State Plan, career and technical education programs of study must support career pathways meeting two out of the following three criteria, high-wage, high-skill, and in-demand occupations.
-The following CIP codes have been identified as meeting these requirements at the state level.
+The following CIP codes from the National Center for Education Statistics (NCES) have been identified as meeting these requirements at the state level.

 Industry-valued credentials (IVCs) are identified by the New Jersey Department of Labor (NJDOL) as: